Williamsonia (plant): Description

-The monosporiangiate female Williamsonia seed cone (sometimes described as a "flower" though this does not imply homology with angiosperm flowers) consists of an ovulate receptacle enclosed by bracts (modified leaves), with the receptacle bearing sporophylls with terminal seeds/ovules, which are surrounded by interseminal scales.
-The cones were cup shaped and could be up to 15 cm in diameter.
+The monosporangiate female Williamsonia seed cone (sometimes described as a "flower" though this does not imply homology with angiosperm flowers) consists of an ovulate receptacle enclosed by bracts (modified leaves), with the receptacle bearing sporophylls with terminal seeds/ovules, which are surrounded by interseminal scales.
+The micropyle of the ovules varied from protruding above the cone to slightly sunken in, depending on the species.
+The cones were of variable shape, with reported morphologies including pyriform (pear shaped), ovoid, subspheroidal, and oblate spheroid and could be up to 15 cm in diameter.
 As many as 25–50 ovules could be present in each cone.
-A cone is generally present at the termination of a first-order axis.
+The cone was borne on a peduncle, and grew at the apex of a branch.
+In at least some species, only one Williamsonia cone grew per active branch at any one time/season, while the cones from the preceding season/time developed into mature seed cones.
 The cones have been suggested to be wind pollinated.
 In at least some species, the cones increased in size during maturation, which might reflect the transformation of the interseminal scales into a fleshy coating possibly used to attract seed dispersers.

 Associated plant parts

 Williamsonia is typically associated with the male flower-like reproductive structure Weltrichia.
 It is unclear whether the parent plants were monoecious (having both structures on one plant) or dioecious (where each plant only has one gender of reproductive organ).
 In Kimuriella densifolia from the Late Jurassic of Japan and Williamsonia gigas from the Middle Jurassic of England, the Williamsonia cone is associates with leaves assignable to the genus Zamites, while Williamsonia carolinensis from the Late Triassic of North America is associated with leaves assigned to Eoginkgoites.
 Kimuriella is thought to have been a divaricately branching, low growing shrub with a maximum height of 2–3 metres, with a growth form similar to that of Wielandiella, while Williamsonia gigas may have been more cycad-like.
-The affinity of the cycad-like Williamsonia sewardiana from Early Cretaceous of India to the family Williamsoniaceae has been questioned, with some scholars suggesting that the species may represent an early species of Cycadeoidaceae instead.
+In Kimuriella and W. gigas, the axes (assigned to Bucklandia in W. gigas), which were up to 16 mm and 40-50 mm wide respectively, were densely covered with persistent leaf bases, which were apparently sloughed off in older branches.
+The affinity of the cycad-like Williamsonia sewardiana from Early Cretaceous Rajmahal Hills of India to the family Williamsoniaceae has been questioned, with some scholars suggesting that the species may represent an early species of Cycadeoidaceae instead.